 - You have the right to know why you are suspected of having committed a criminal offence immediately after deprivation of liberty, even if the police do not question you. - You or your lawyer can ask to see the parts of the case-file relating to your arrest and detention or be informed about their content in detail.

 B. Help of a lawyer

-- You have the right to speak to a lawyer before the police start questioning you. - If you ask to speak to a lawyer, it does not make you look like you have done anything wrong.
+- You have the right to speak to a lawyer before the police start questioning you.

 To be complemented with other relevant procedural rights applicable in Member States.